-Fort Collins is the jumping off point where your urban oasis vacation meets your rural outdoor adventure escape.
-Called vibrant, eclectic and authentic, Fort Collins tops “best of” lists year after year thanks to its myriad of cultural opportunities.
-A thriving arts and music scene, diverse and inviting shops and restaurants, and more craft beer, craft coffee and craft spirits than nearly any city of its size only heightens the appeal.
-Home to the state’s only nationally-designated “Wild & Scenic River,” hundreds of miles of biking, hiking and walking paths, year-round bird watching, and the newest nearby residents – a herd of genetically-pure bison, it’s no surprise this Northern Colorado gem is wildly appealing to outdoor devotees.
+Fort Collins is the jumping-off point where your urban oasis vacation meets your rural outdoor adventure escape.
+Called vibrant, eclectic, and authentic, Fort Collins tops “best of” lists year after year thanks to its myriad of cultural opportunities.
+A thriving arts and music scene, diverse and inviting shops and restaurants, and more craft beer, craft coffee, and craft spirits than nearly any city of its size only heighten the appeal.
+Home to the state’s only nationally designated “Wild & Scenic River,” hundreds of miles of biking, hiking, and walking paths, year-round bird watching, and the newest nearby residents – a herd of genetically pure bison, it’s no surprise this Northern Colorado gem is wildly appealing to outdoor devotees.
 Home to Colorado State University and start-ups galore, Fort Collins also is an entrepreneurial hotbed and a tech trade town, furthering the area’s allure.
 Read on to find out why you are in need of a Fort Collins vacation.

-Located inside the new Elizabeth Hotel, The Emporium Kitchen & Wine Market, offers everything from gourmet sammys and grilled pizzas to charcuterie platters and signature dishes made using locally-sourced, high-quality ingredients.
+Located inside the new Elizabeth Hotel, The Emporium Kitchen & Wine Market offers everything from gourmet sammies and grilled pizzas to charcuterie platters and signature dishes made using locally-sourced, high-quality ingredients.

-If you’re looking for a tasty treat, check out Nuance Chocolate in Old Town, which makes small batch chocolates from beans that are roasted and ground onsite.
+If you’re looking for a tasty treat, check out Nuance Chocolate in Old Town, which makes small batch chocolates from beans that are roasted and ground on site.
 Nuance Chocolate is one of a very small number of true bean-to-bar chocolate makers in the United States.
-Also located in Old Town, Revolution Artisan Pops — as in popsicles — uses locally sourced ingredients to create its frozen treats, and they also offer “pup-sicles” for your furry friend.
+Right next door to Nuance is The Welsh Rabbit Cheese Shop & Bistro.
+You'll never have to choose between cheese and chocolate in Fort Collins.
+Indulge in the pleasures of both!

-Ginger and Baker opened in November, bringing life to the up and coming River District.
+Ginger and Baker brings to life the up-and-coming River District.
 The establishment is housed in the former 100-plus-year-old Northern Colorado Feeders Supply building.
-The charming spot includes a pie shop and restaurant, teaching kitchen and retail space.
+The charming spot includes a pie shop and restaurant, a teaching kitchen, and retail space.
 Nearby, a 5,600-square-foot restaurant called Union opened in early spring.
-This project is part of Linden Street’s steady transformation from an industrial area to a destination featuring restaurants, bars, distilleries and coffee shops, upscale apartments and entertainment.
-And, just a few blocks away you’ll find The Exchange, located in Old Town at 200 North College Avenue, this innovative new development features food, entertainment, mercantile and creative outdoor areas where food and craft beverages are served from shipping container cars.
+This project is part of Linden Street’s steady transformation from an industrial area to a destination featuring restaurants, bars, distilleries, coffee shops, upscale apartments, and entertainment.
+And, just a few blocks away, you’ll find The Exchange, located in Old Town at 200 North College Avenue; this innovative new development features food, entertainment, mercantile, and creative outdoor areas where food and craft beverages are served from shipping container cars.

 We’d be remiss if we didn’t mention the thriving Food Truck scene in Fort Collins.
 It’s not unusual to have a five-star meal at one of these incredible food trucks, most of which have been started by experienced chefs looking for a creative outlet.
-There are more than 70 food trucks roaming the streets of Fort Collins and Northern Colorado, serving quality food on the go.
-The most popular spots to find your favorite food truck are at the local breweries and the ever-so-popular Food Truck Festivals that take place every Tuesday and Thursday nights during the summer months at City Park and Fossil Creek Park.
+More than 70 food trucks are roaming Fort Collins and Northern Colorado streets, serving quality food on the go.
+The most popular spots to find your favorite food truck is at the local breweries and the ever-so-popular Food Truck Rally that takes place every Tuesday during the summer months at City Park.

-The “Capital of Craft Beer” just welcomed a seventh micro distillery that aims to put Fort Collins on the map as one of America’s great craft spirit distillation capitals, as well.
+The “Capital of Craft Beer” has 7 total micro-distilleries that aim to put Fort Collins on the map as one of America’s great craft spirit distillation capitals.
 Locals say the craft spirits scene in Fort Collins is akin to the city’s craft brewing industry of 15 years ago.

 Adding to the craft scene are craft cideries, which also happen to be gathering a big following in the Fort Collins community.
 Cideries like Branch Out Cider literally make their cider from home-grown community apple trees grown across Northern Colorado.

 The final frontier in complete craft culture domination in Fort Collins comes in the form of third-wave coffee makers.
-The Choice City has welcomed a burgeoning craft coffee scene, including Harbinger Coffee, Coffee Shrub, The Bean Cycle, The Coffee Registry, Bindle Coffee, Everyday Joe’s and newbie Peritus Coffee Roasters.
+The Choice City has welcomed a burgeoning craft coffee scene, including Harbinger Coffee, The Bean Cycle, Genesis Coffee, Bindle Coffee, Everyday Joe’s, and Lima Coffee.
 Experts say the third-wave trend is brewing much like the Fort Collins beer scene.

 Abundant outdoor adventure heavily factors into Fort Collins’ reputation as a top destination.
-The city boasts 820 acres of developed park land, including six community parks and 50 neighborhood/pocket parks, 280-plus miles of trails, including paved and unpaved walking and bike trails.
+The city boasts 966 acres of developed park land, including 7 community parks and 43 neighborhood/pocket parks, 280-plus miles of trails, including paved and unpaved walking and bike trails.

-Cycling is all the rage in and around Fort Collins and getting to know the area atop two wheels offers plenty of benefits.
-It’s no secret Fort Collins is a top cycling town in the US and it is starting to be recognized accordingly.
-Fort Collins ranks as a platinum-level bicycle friendly city and was recently named the most bike-friendly city in America by PeopleForBikes.org.
-Road cyclists will appreciate the miles-upon-miles of relatively flat, wide bike lanes, trails and paths.
+Cycling is all the rage in and around Fort Collins, and getting to know the area atop two wheels offers plenty of benefits.
+It’s no secret that Fort Collins is a top cycling town in the US and is starting to be recognized accordingly.
+Fort Collins ranks as a platinum-level bicycle-friendly city and was recently named the most bike-friendly city in America by PeopleForBikes.org.
+Road cyclists will appreciate the miles-upon miles of relatively flat, wide bike lanes, trails, and paths.

-There’s no shortage of outdoor activities in Fort Collins as it is widely known for its various opportunities to explore in nature.
-You name it and there’s a pretty good chance Fort Collins has it.
+Fort Collins has no shortage of outdoor activities as it is widely known for its various opportunities to explore nature.
+You name it, and there’s a pretty good chance Fort Collins has it.
 Whitewater Rafting, Stand Up Paddle Boarding, Kayaking, fishing, biking, hiking, and the list goes on.
-You will not be disappointed when it comes to the countless number of outdoor adventures at the tip of your fingers when you visit Fort Collins.
-Popular spots include the Cache la Poudre River, Horsetooth Reservoir, Lory State Park, Arapaho and Roosevelt National Forests and over 40 natural areas spread across the Choice City.
+You will not be disappointed when it comes to the countless outdoor adventures at the tip of your fingers when you visit Fort Collins.
+Popular spots include the Cache la Poudre River, Horsetooth Reservoir, Lory State Park, Arapaho, and Roosevelt National Forests, and over 40 natural areas spread across the Choice City.

 Finding a place to rest your head in Fort Collins is a piece of cake.
 From Historic homes reimagined as charming B&Bs to full-service, four-star hotels to hip, unique budget-friendly hostels, Fort Collins has an eclectic array of lodging options.

 The new 164-room Elizabeth Hotel in Old Town opened to the public last December and pays tribute to FoCo’s deep-rooted music scene.
-With record players in the guest rooms, inspired artwork, a piano and jazz music at the rooftop Sunset Lounge, and rock ‘n roll at The Magic Rat live music venue, a musical theme permeates this modern luxury hotel.
+A musical theme permeates this modern luxury hotel with record players in the guest rooms, inspired artwork, a piano and jazz music at the rooftop Sunset Lounge, and rock ‘n roll at The Magic Rat live music venue.

-The Solarium International Hostel and Fernweh Inn & Hostel bring European flare to the Fort Collins lodging scene as each hostel offers a chance for visitors to spend more on fun experiences than on a place to stay.
-These hostels are the perfect option for those looking for a more communal and local experience.
+The Fernweh Inn & Hostel brings a European flair to the Fort Collins lodging scene as each hostel offers a chance for visitors to spend more on fun experiences than on a place to stay.
+These accommodations are the perfect option for those looking for a more communal and local experience.

 The Fort Collins music landscape is blooming like never before.
 This Northern Colorado college town is quickly becoming recognized as a hot spot for creative music and talented new musicians.

 Visitors and locals alike are buzzing about Washington’s, the newest music venue in town anchoring the ever-growing music scene.
-This Old Town Fort Collins landmark, that used to serve as a popular college bar, was renovated with a state-of-the-art sound and lighting system.
-Now the 900-capacity venue is bringing local and national bands to the region.
+This Old Town Fort Collins landmark, which used to serve as a popular college bar, was renovated with a state-of-the-art sound and lighting system.
+Now the 900-capacity venue is bringing local and national brands to the region.

 The recently opened Music District is a dynamic gathering hub, workspace, and creative playground for the music community.
 For the novice or pro, it’s a place where anyone can hone their craft, learn the business, and share skills and passions with musicians and music lovers.